 - For some councils, Registration can be completed at The Lost Dogs’ Home (check the list of councils below); or

 - Check at home for proof of registration such as a Council bill or receipt or bank statement showing where payment was made.

-To register your pet, you may need the following:
+To register your pet, you may need the followings:

 Please check with your local council before coming into The Lost Dogs’ Home.

-- Other veterinary fees – if your pet has had other veterinary treatment for illness or injury.
+- Other veterinary fees – in cases of illness or injury.